Why Should I Play Adaptive Golf?

 - The Clinics will rotate through:

-First Session - May 23rd & 24th to June 27th & 28th (NOT JUNE 21st)
+First Session - June 3rd & 4th to June 24th & 25th

-Second Session - July 11th & 12th to August 22nd & 23rd
+Second Session - July 8th & 9th to July 29 & 30th

 How Do I Get There?

 Students usually arrive on Access-A-Ride or are driven to the course by a friend or family member if they aren't able to drive themselves.
-We are also have a taxi service partnership.
+We also have a taxi service partnership.
 Please call Ken Paieski at 303-619-5568 to learn how you can use this service.

 How Do I Sign Up?

-Fill out the 2023 Student Application and Waiver Forms by clicking on the buttons at the bottom of this page to download the forms.
+Fill out the 2025 Student Application and Waiver Forms by clicking on the buttons at the bottom of this page to download the forms.

 More Questions?

-Contact Ken Paieski by email at golf4thedisabled@gmail.com.
+Contact Ken Paieski or Doug Piroso by email at golf4thedisabled@gmail.com.

 Regan Linton - "I honestly never expected to find such joy in such a simple activity, but between the game and the lovely volunteers and participants I’ve met, my morning sessions with Golf 4 the Disabled have become like a spiritual exercise that I can’t bear to miss.
 (And, it doesn’t hurt that my game has improved to the point where I actually DO get an occasional birdie